© ericdentinger.com

 Mull of Kintyre...

-The Mull of Kintyre (Maol Chinn Tìre) is located in Scotland and marks the end of the Kintyre peninsula, right in front of Ireland.
-Sir Paul McCartney owned a house since 1966 (High Park Farm) in that lovely area.
+The Mull of Kintyre (Maol Chinn Tìre) is located in Scotland and marks the end of the Kintyre Peninsula facing Ireland.

-The score I've written is essentially based on the original version; the grace notes are those from the Campbeltown pipe band as well as the particular rhythm of bar 5 in the chorus and bar 8 in the verse, slightly different from the song itself.
+The proposed notation is essentially inspired by the interpretation of the original song; the ornaments are mostly taken from that of the Campbelltown pipe band as well as the particular turn present in bar 5 of the chorus and in bar 8 of the verse, different from the song.

-The beat is closed to the way Sir McCartney sings on stage today, between the original version and the pipe band version.
+The chosen tempo, close to what Sir McCartney currently practises in concert, is intermediate between the original and the pipe band version.

 SLOW AIR